ahtohbi4/express-routes-dispatcher/README.md

 > MVC Routing based on JSON for [Express](http://expressjs.com/).

-In this implementation the routing is based on JSON format, which is a map from a URL path to a controller (Controller) to processes the request and finally to a template (View) to visualize a response.
+In this implementation, the routing is based on JSON format, which is a map from a URL path to a controller (Controller) to processes the request and finally to a template (View) to visualize a response.

-Format is similar to syntax of [Symfony](https://symfony.com/doc/3.0/book/routing.html) YAML based Routing.
+The format is similar to the syntax of [Symfony](https://symfony.com/doc/3.0/book/routing.html) YAML based Routing.

 Installation
 --